-Are you trying to decide the best way to improve email deliverability on your WordPress site?
-WP Mail SMTP provides you with several options (called “mailers”), which let you choose the specific tool that will help your emails deliver successfully.
+Are you trying to decide the best way to improve email deliverability for your WordPress site?
+WP Mail SMTP provides you with several options called “mailers” to let you choose the specific tool that will help deliver your emails successfully to users’ inboxes.

 In this guide, we’ll share a quick overview of each mailer in WP Mail SMTP so that you can more easily decide which is the best fit for your site.

-- How Do These Mailers Fix Email Delivery Issues?
+- How Do WP Mail SMTP Mailers Fix Email Delivery Issues?

 - SMTP.com (Recommended)

 - Zoho Mail

 - Other SMTP